Quantum Chernoff divergence in advantage distillation for quantum key distribution and device-independent quantum key distribution: Introduction

-Under the assumption of independent and identically distributed (IID) collective attacks, previous works~\cite{TLR20,arx_HT21} have studied the noise tolerance of DIQKD when implementing an advantage distillation protocol known as the repetition-code protocol.
+Under the assumption of independent and identically distributed (IID) collective attacks, previous works~\cite{TLR20,HT22} have studied the noise tolerance of DIQKD when implementing an advantage distillation protocol known as the repetition-code protocol.
 In particular, in~\cite{TLR20} a sufficient condition was derived for this protocol to be secure, based on the fidelity between some states that arise in the protocol.
-A conjectured fidelity-based necessary condition for security also exists~\cite{arx_HT21}, but it does not match the aforementioned sufficient condition.
-This gap between the sufficient and necessary conditions presents difficulties in characterizing the noise tolerance of the protocol --- for instance, in~\cite{arx_HT21} a semidefinite programming (SDP) algorithm was developed to compute arbitrarily tight bounds on the fidelity, but the resulting noise tolerance improvements were limited by the fact that these fidelity-based conditions do not provide an exact characterization of when the protocol is secure.
+A conjectured fidelity-based necessary condition for security also exists~\cite{HT22}, but it does not match the aforementioned sufficient condition.
+This gap between the sufficient and necessary conditions presents difficulties in characterizing the noise tolerance of the protocol --- for instance, in~\cite{HT22} a semidefinite programming (SDP) algorithm was developed to compute arbitrarily tight bounds on the fidelity, but the resulting noise tolerance improvements were limited by the fact that these fidelity-based conditions do not provide an exact characterization of when the protocol is secure.

 Hence in this work, we aim to address this issue by investigating relevant quantities that could replace the role of fidelity in those security proofs, ideally yielding matching sufficient and necessary conditions.
-Specifically, an interesting candidate is the \emph{quantum Chernoff divergence}~\cite{NS09,ACM+07,ANS+08}, defined for arbitrary quantum states $\rho$ and $\sigma$ as
+Specifically, an interesting candidate is the \emph{quantum Chernoff divergence}~\cite{NS09,ACM+07,ANS+08}, defined for arbitrary quantum states $\rho$ and $\sigma$ as being given by the following infimum over a parameter $s\in(0,1)$:

 For easier comparison to the previous fidelity-based results, in this work we instead mainly present our results in terms of the argument of the logarithm in the above expression, which can be referred to as the \emph{non-logarithmic quantum Chernoff divergence} (NQCD):